 Amanda aims to empower herself in a way that she can be in a position of strength to be able to make the choices she wants.
 It is easy to end up in a life situation where your options are limited due to your earlier life choices.

-But perhaps my personal favourite is how life coach Jo Westwood puts it:
+How inspiring are all these women!
+Perhaps my personal favourite is how life coach Jo Westwood puts it:

 “Success is an inner feeling of knowing I did a good job with my life today.”